 Groundwater is part of the natural hydrological cycle: Water from rainfall infiltrates into the ground where either we capture it for consumption, or it evaporates (from surface water) or transpires (from vegetation) where clouds are eventually “seeded” to create rain.

 Think of your yard (soil, plants, trees) as a great filter.
-Water that is allowed to seep into the ground where it falls, filters nearly every harmful element that could otherwise wash directly to a storm drain and immediately to a stream, river or ocean.
+Water that is allowed to seep into the ground where it falls, filters nearly every harmful element that could otherwise wash directly into a storm drain and immediately into a stream, river, or ocean.

 - There are many resources to help create a healthy yard and water.
 Visit Jersey-Friendly Yards